 Accessory dwelling units are dwelling units that are supplementary to a primary dwelling unit on a lot.
-Known by different names in different places, accessory dwelling units are often referred to as "secondary dwelling units," "granny flats," or "in-law suites."
 The provision of accessory dwelling units can achieve multiple planning goals, including increasing housing stock, expanding affordable housing options, and providing low-impact forms of intensification.
-The policies of this section are intended to permit accessory dwelling units in appropriate locations to encourage the achievement of these planning goals.
+The policies of this section are intended to permit accessory dwelling units to encourage the achievement of these planning goals.

-- The Development By-law shall permit accessory dwelling units to be developed on properties with a primary single-detached, semi-detached, or townhouse dwelling.
-The Development By-law will also contain additional provisions to regulate the location and scale of accessory dwelling units. - Accessory dwelling units may be located attached to a dwelling or in a detached building.
-Where an accessory dwelling is detached from the primary dwelling, the accommodating building or structure must be located in a side or rear yard. - 3) Development of an accessory dwelling unit shall be subject to: - a) A maximum of one accessory dwelling unit is permitted per lot; - b) The property complies with the lot area requirements in the Development By-law; - c) Adequate parking facilities are provided: - d) The exterior access door to the accessory dwelling unit is not located on the front facade of the primary dwelling: - e) The accessory dwelling unit is of a modest size, and does not exceed the floor area of the primary dwelling; and - f) The accessory dwelling unit shall not be severed from the primary dwelling. - 4) Micro homes, defined as being less than 37 square metres in floor area, shall be classified as single-detached dwelling units for the purpose of this Plan.
-Micro homes may also function as an accessory dwelling unit under the policies of this section. - 5) For the purpose of this Plan, accessory dwelling units shall be defined as dwellings in permanent buildings.
-Mobile homes, trailers and other moveable recreational vehicles shall not be classified as accessory dwelling units and shall be subject to separate provisions in the Development By-law.
+- The Development Bylaw shall permit accessory dwelling units to be developed on properties with a primary single-detached, semi-detached, or townhouse dwelling.
+The Development Bylaw will also contain additional provisions to regulate the location and scale of accessory dwelling units. - 2) Accessory dwelling units may be located attached to a dwelling or in a detached building.
+Where an accessory dwelling is detached from the primary dwelling, the accommodating building or structure must be located in a side or rear yard. - 3) Development of an accessory dwelling unit shall be subject to: - a) A maximum of one accessory dwelling unit is permitted per lot; - b) The property complies with the lot area requirements in the Development Bylaw; - c) Adequate parking facilities are provided; - d) The exterior access door to the accessory dwelling unit is not located on the front façade of the primary dwelling; - e) The accessory dwelling unit is of a modest size, and does not exceed the floor area of the primary dwelling; and - f) The accessory dwelling unit shall not be severed from the primary dwelling. - 4) For the purpose of this Plan, accessory dwelling units shall be defined as dwellings in permanent buildings.
+Trailers and other moveable recreational vehicles shall not be classified as accessory dwelling units and shall be subject to separate provisions in the Development Bylaw.